 Three French soldiers of The Great War brood in a cell.
 Their execution is scheduled for dawn.
 Cold walls surround them, offering no solace.
 One of them lays curled up silently on the floor, going mad from his fear of death.
 Another, Corporal Paris, waxes philosophical: “See that cockroach,” he says.
 “Tomorrow morning, we’ll be dead, and it’ll be alive.
 It’ll have more contact with my wife and child than I will.
 I’ll be nothing, and it’ll be alive.”
 The third soldier, Private Ferol, slaps his hand down and crushes the insect, “Now you got the edge on him.”
-This biting commentary might be interpreted as an anti-war statement, as it was during trench warfare where the three soldiers committed the “crime” that earned them an overnight stay on death row.
+This biting scene serves as an anti-war statement, as it was during trench warfare where the three soldiers committed the “crime” that earned them an overnight stay on death row.
 Since the harsh sentence derives from the soldiers’ alleged cowardice on the battlefield, versus an outward criminal deed, Stanley Kubrick’s Paths of Glory, the director’s most humanist film, should not be considered solely an anti-war film, but also a depiction of the horrors of war, specifically those authorized by the governing political structure.
-Kubrick’s critique aims toward the ignorant, inhuman System and ruthless logic of military law, as defined through the power-mongering among aristocrats and inequality on the social ladder.
+Kubrick’s critique aims toward the inhuman and ruthless logic of military law, as defined through the power-mongering among aristocrats and inequality on the social ladder.

 The film’s French Officers assemble not in a rugged barracks but rather a refined chateau seized to house generals with too much power.
 Indeed, Kubrick’s choice of location for military command suggests the film’s underlying social conflict.
-Gaudy, and somehow seedy despite its shine, the posh chateau sports massive paintings and ornamental decoration—an absurd locale for men planning war.
+Gaudy, and somehow seedy despite its shine, the posh chateau features massive paintings and ornamental decoration—an absurd locale for men planning a war.
 As the film progresses, cinematic battles between the French and German combatants, however expertly photographed by Kubrick and cinematographer Georg Krause, become secondary to the warring classes within the French chain of command—in particular, the humanism of grunt soldiers, whose barracks are no more luxurious than a hole in the ground, versus the cold, promotion-obsessed command staff, led by men of uncompromising bureaucracy.
 Such men are General Broulard (Adolphe Menjou) and his subordinate General Mireau (George Macready).
-The film’s first scenes tender a defining exchange between the two: Broulard commands Mireau to send his division onto The Ant Hill, an uninspired name for a well-defended military target—a suicide mission.
+The film’s first scenes render a defining exchange between the two: Broulard commands Mireau to send his division onto The Ant Hill, an uninspired name for a well-defended military target—a suicide mission.
 Mireau objects, citing the likelihood of vast casualties and small probability for victory.
 Broulard mentions the possibility of Mireau’s advancement with another general’s star; suddenly, Mireau insists the odds of success are not so small.
-On the turnaround, when Mireau instructs Colonel Dax (played by the square-jawed Kirk Douglas in his fiercest role) to plan the assault, Dax makes the same objections, which are persistently disregarded by Mireau.
+On the turnaround, when Mireau instructs Colonel Dax (played by the square-jawed Kirk Douglas in his fiercest role) to plan the assault, Dax makes the same objections persistently disregarded by Mireau.

-And yet, in the film’s first scenes, Mireau sternly announces “The life of one of those soldiers means more to me than all the stars and decorations and honors in France.”
+And yet, in the film’s first scenes, Mireau sternly announces, “The life of one of those soldiers means more to me than all the stars and decorations and honors in France.”
 But the arithmetic of human lives does not compare to the power-brokering of Generals; after all, with the soldiers’ refusal to charge, they placed Mireau’s promotion at risk.
 In a subsequent meeting between Broulard, Mireau, and Dax, the three discuss the pending court-marshall and the number of men to be charged.
 Insisting the mission was impossible, Dax supports his men.
 “If it was impossible,” Mireau maintains, “the only proof of that would be their dead bodies lying on the bottom of the trenches.”
 Mireau demands the lives of ten men from each company, a hundred in all.
 Dax wonders why so many, and offers himself, being the leader of the proposed cowards.
 This is not a question of officers but grunts, Broulard insists, and suggests a dozen men.
 Mireau’s counter-bid is whittled down to three, drawn at random.
-The entire conversation feels hollowly negotiated by car salesmen, save for the selfless attempt at self-sacrifice by Dax.
+The entire conversation feels hollowly negotiated by car salesmen, save for Dax’s selfless attempt at self-sacrifice.

-Defending his men, Dax finds the military court cold, calculating, and opposed to all evidence, but that which proves the three soldiers guilty.
+Defending his men, Dax finds the military court cold, calculating, and opposed to all evidence, except that which proves the three soldiers guilty.
 Inevitably, the trio of scapegoats will be executed.
 For a moment, Kubrick seems to suggest the execution will be halted when Dax learns of Mireau’s order to open fire on the immobile French line.
 This could be the dramatic 11th Hour device that brings a happy ending.
 While the three sentenced grunts fall apart in their cell, ignoring their last meal of duck sent by Mireau, Dax brings Mireau’s brash order to Broulard, who, in turn, appears to do nothing.
 There is no last-minute rescue, no daring race to stop the firing squad’s volley.

 Kubrick refuses to pull his greatest punch and give audiences their Hollywood ending.
 The execution goes off without a hitch.
 Afterward, General Mireau notes his pleasure with the procession: “The men died wonderfully.
 There’s always that chance that one of them will do something that will leave everyone with a bad taste, this time you couldn’t ask for better,” he says, biting into a jelly covered croissant.
-Uncompromising in his dedication to thematic potency, Kubrick will not delude the audience into thinking such horrors do not exist, or that soldiers can somehow overcome that they are mere tools for the Powers That Be.
+Uncompromising in his dedication to thematic potency, Kubrick will not delude the audience into thinking such horrors do not exist, or that soldiers can somehow become more than mere tools for the Powers That Be.
 Mireau gets his comeuppance, however, when Broulard confronts him with a court-marshall for ordering artillery on his own men.
 But this is not a victory, more like a band-aid to treat a heart attack.
 Even worse, Broulard, completely devoid of any human feeling, believes Dax pursued his defense so diligently to secure himself a promotion—Broulard even smiles in disappointment when Dax proves himself a pitiable idealist honestly shielding humanist principles.
 In an earlier scene, Dax quotes Samuel Johnson on patriotism, saying, “it’s the last refuge of a scoundrel.”
 By the end of the final exchange between Broulard and Dax, we see, at least in this context, how correct Johnson was.

-Banned in France until after De Gaulle’s death in 1970, Paths of Glory offended the strong sense of French pride for military nationalism, as well as several other allied countries sensitive to France’s objections, including Sweden and several American military bases.
+Banned in France until after De Gaulle’s death in 1970, Paths of Glory offended the strong sense of French pride for military nationalism and several other allied countries sensitive to France’s objections, including Sweden and several American military bases.
 They all blacklisted the film.
 Before initially signing to star, Kirk Douglas told Kubrick, “Stanley, I don’t think this picture will ever make a nickel, but we have to make it.”
 He was right on both accounts.
 The film’s diminished worldwide circulation hindered box office receipts; nevertheless, it would be revisited over time and become recognized as a cinematic staple of anti-war filmmaking, and the singular example of Kubrick’s directorial craftsmanship.
-Kubrick’s subject designates his style.
+Indeed, Kubrick’s subject designates his style.
 As a result, his formal presence behind the camera varies throughout his career, certainly between his filmography’s shifting genres, but his signature tonal mannerisms, his staid directness, remain consistent.
 For Paths of Glory, his approach includes sharp takes to reflect the uniform situation; his resourceful treatment of time brings the film’s length to an efficient 87-minutes, whereas Kubrick’s later works are known for their longer running times.
 Each step is precise, filmed in deep focus, with every character giving clear performances.
-His presentation is unpretentious, even architectural, allowing for the form to follow function in support of telling the best story possible.
+His presentation is unpretentious, even architectural, allowing for the form to follow function to tell the best story possible.